Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Exploiting deterministic transitions of DMs in aMC methods : a new hope ?

 and we approximate $\mapT_{k+1|k}(x_k)$, resp. $\mapT_{k|k+1}(x_{k+1})$, by the $(M+1)$-th term $\mapT^{(M)}_{k+1|k}(x_k)$, resp. $\mapT^{(M)}_{k|k+1}(x_{k+1})$.
 While this iterative scheme may introduce numerical errors, we note that potential violations of the invertibility property \eqref{eq:ass_deterministic_maps} could be mitigated through an additional optional rejection step as proposed by \citet{Noble2023unbiased}.
 We leave the implementation of such a safeguard to future work.
+In \Cref{app:ablation_study}, we ablate the choice of $M$ across all aMC variants and find that sampling performance is largely insensitive to it; the default value used in our experiments is reported in \Cref{app:training_details}.

-\paragraph{Estimating the Jacobian log-determinants.} We now address the second component of \eqref{eq:change_var_formula}, namely the computation of the Jacobian determinants (more precisely, their logarithm).
-Since this quantity is generally intractable, we propose a numerical procedure that yields an \emph{unbiased} estimator, thereby preserving the statistical guarantees of aMC.
-In the case of RE, one can for instance show that the resulting estimator of the MH acceptance rate still guarantees that the target distribution remains invariant, see \cite{Andrieu2009thepseudo} for details.
-Our approach exploits the recursive structure of the Jacobian associated with the IM integrator, expressing it as a power series, a technique previously explored in the context of contractive residual normalizing flows \citep{Behrmann19invertible, chen2019}.
-These considerations lead to the following proposition, whose proof is detailed in \Cref{app:proofs_deter}. \begin{proposition}[Approximation of the Jacobian log-determinants via power series] Following the same notation as in \Cref{prop:midpoint,prop:midpoint_fixed}, under \Cref{ass:fixed-point}, for any inputs $x_k$ and $x_{k+1}$, and any prescribed fixed-point range $M\geq 1$ satisfying \eqref{eq:tolerance_fixed_point}, the following approximation is obtained
+\paragraph{Estimating the Jacobian determinants.} We now turn to the second component of \eqref{eq:change_var_formula}: computing the Jacobian determinants of the transition maps.
+Since these quantities are generally intractable, we propose a numerical approximation tailored to the recursive structure of the IM integrators introduced in \Cref{prop:midpoint}.
+Specifically, we first express their \emph{log-determinant} as a power series, following techniques previously used for contractive residual normalizing flows \citep{Behrmann19invertible,chen2019}.
+This yields the following proposition, the proof of which is given in \Cref{app:proofs_deter}. \begin{proposition}[Approximation of the Jacobian log-determinants via power series] Following the same notation as in \Cref{prop:midpoint,prop:midpoint_fixed}, under \Cref{ass:fixed-point}, for any inputs $x_k$ and $x_{k+1}$, and any prescribed fixed-point range $M\geq 1$ satisfying \eqref{eq:tolerance_fixed_point}, the following approximation holds

 where $I\geq 1$ is a prescribed truncation order,